©Sophiesourit | Dreamstime.com (#1019327)

 Self-Directed Neuroplasticity: A 21st-Century View of Meditation

 Ed.
 Note: In the following dialogue, excerpted and edited from the Institute of Noetic Sciences’ teleseminar series “Exploring the Noetic Sciences.”
 IONS Director of Research Cassandra Vieten talks with neuropsychologist and meditation teacher Rick Hanson, author with neurologist Richard Mendius, MD, of Buddha’s Brain: The Practical Neuroscience of Happiness, Love, and Wisdom.
-Rick will be speaking at the upcoming IONS International Conference taking place this July in San Francisco.
+Rick spoke at the IONS International Conference San Francisco.

 Vieten: What exactly is contemplative neuroscience?